 This kind of build is what Postscript is, and follows a similar build out to Mailchimp or Klaviyo.
 Those tools integrate easily with the ecommerce tools you are already using (likely Shopify), but also have easy to tap into APIs that can be used for more custom needs on Magento, for example.

-This means that you can easily scale, pay a low monthly fee and get all the benefits of a purpose-built solution so you don’t have to re-create the wheel.
+This means that you can easily scale, pay a low monthly fee, and get all the benefits of a purpose-built solution so you don’t have to re-create the wheel.

 How can an SMS automation platform for ecommerce help brands scale with text messaging?

-Similar to email marketing, SMS marketing has a lot of up-front work needed in order to set it up properly.
+Similar to email marketing, SMS marketing has a lot of upfront work needed in order to set it up properly.
 And, it needs quarterly monitoring and measuring to make sure that your messages are effective.

-But, once you set up your SMS marketing strategy and measure it appropriately, the scalability is endless.
+But once you set up your SMS marketing strategy and measure it appropriately, the scalability is endless.

 “Any serious marketing team has already invested in email automation.
-The reasons there are obvious (tracking, automation, time savings, and increased ability to optimize),” says Alex Birkett, Growth at HubSpot and Co-founder at Omniscient Digital.
+The reasons there are obvious (tracking, automation, time savings, and increased ability to optimize),” said Alex Birkett, Growth at HubSpot and Co-founder at Omniscient Digital.
 “The same should apply for brands who are serious about making SMS work at scale.
 A proper platform helps you measure, scale, and ultimately optimize and improve your campaigns, resulting in increased ROI.”

-Scalable SMS Marketing Automations & Recipes
+4 Scalable SMS Marketing Automations and Recipes

-1. Abandoned Cart.
+1. Abandoned Cart

-2. Loyalty Offer.
+2. Loyalty Offer

-You can easily include gifs in these to make your messages feel more friendly and branded.
+You can easily include GIFs in these to make your messages feel more friendly and branded.

-3. Shipping Notifications.
+3. Shipping Notifications

 If you are using Shopify, you likely already have these shipping notifications turned on.
-The problem with Shopify’s built-in solution is that you can’t see engagement rates, success, etc. Simply turn this pre-built recipe on to take the place of the Shopify flow.
+The problem with Shopify’s built-in solution is that you can’t see engagement rates, success, etc. Simply turn this pre-built template on to take the place of the Shopify flow.

-4. Welcome Series.
+4. Welcome Series

 Don’t believe it can be this easy to launch your SMS marketing strategy?
 Get yourself a 30-day free trial of Postscript and see for yourself.
 Test it out.
 Use the built-in metrics to track success.
 If it doesn’t work and you aren’t seeing at least a 15% increase in engagement, turn it off.
-That easy.
+It's that easy.